 The Foundation operates at arm’s length from the Government, and its employees are not part of the Federal Public Service.
 The Foundation has registered charitable status.
 The Foundation’s office is located in the City of Toronto, as specified in the Act, but its activities are national in scope.

-The purpose of the Canadian Race Relations Foundation is to facilitate throughout Canada the development, sharing and application of knowledge and expertise in order to contribute to the elimination of racism and all forms of racial discrimination in Canadian society.
+The mandate of the Foundation is to facilitate throughout Canada the development, sharing and application of knowledge and expertise in order to contribute to the elimination of racism and all forms of racial discrimination in Canadian society by:

 a) Undertaking research, and collecting data and developing a national information repository to further the understanding of the nature of racism and racial discrimination, and to assist business, labour, voluntary, community and other organizations as well as public institutions, governments, researchers and the general public in eliminating racism and racial discrimination;

 b) Acting as a clearing-house, providing information about race relations resources and establishing links with public, private and educational institutions and libraries;

 c) Facilitating consultation, and the exchange of information, relating to race relations policies, programs and research;

 d) Promoting effective race relations training and assisting in the development of professional standards;

 e) Increasing public awareness of the importance of eliminating racism and racial discrimination;

 f) Collaborating with business, labour, voluntary, community and other organizations, as well as public institutions and all levels of government, in instituting and supporting programs and activities; and